rpm-software-management/rpmlint/README.md

 coverage on what is really expected from rpmlint and avoid naughty regressions in the long run.

-Preferable approach for binary pacakges is to create artifical testcase (to keep binaries small and trivial).
+Preferable approach for binary packages is to create artificial testcase (to keep binaries small and trivial).
 We are currently using OBS to produce binaries: https://build.opensuse.org/project/show/devel:openSUSE:Factory:rpmlint:tests For a sample package see: